-A unique “T+1 trading rule” in China: Theory and evidence, with Ming Guo, Zhiyong Tu, Journal of Banking and Finance 36, 575–583, 2012.
+A Unique “T+1 Trading Rule” in China: Theory and Evidence , 2012, with Ming Guo and Zhiyong Tu, Journal of Banking and Finance 36, 575–583.

-Abstract: Unique to the world, China adopts a “T + 1 trading rule”, which prevents investors from selling stocks bought on the same day.
+ABSTRACT: Unique to the world, China adopts a “T + 1 trading rule”, which prevents investors from selling stocks bought on the same day.
 We develop a dynamic price manipulation model to study the effects of the “T + 1 trading rule”.
 Compared to the “T + 0 trading rule”, which allows investors to buy and sell the same stocks during the same day, we show that the “T + 1 trading rule” reduces the total trading volume and price volatility, and improves the trend chasers’ welfare when trend-chasing is strong.
 An empirical test using data on China’s B-share stock market supports the model’s theoretical predictions.

-Abstract:This paper examines how board’s reputation incentive and corporate governance affect managerial compensation and firm profit in a two-sided matching market.
-We find that the allocation is distorted from positive assortative matching.
-In equilibrium, a firm earns lower profit, matches with a more talented manager if the the director is more concerned with her reputation, firm has weaker governance, the director’s ability is less known or the product market is more volatile.
-When compared with positive assortative matching, each manager is overpaid and each firm earns less profit even there is only one weakly governed firm.
-This is caused by the externality of weak corporate gov- ernance which induces every firm to overpay their managers when competing for scare managerial talent.
+ABSTRACT:This paper examines how directors’ reputation incentives affect managerial compensation and firm profits in a two-sided matching market.
+We find that the allocation of managers is distorted from positive assortative matching as smaller firms match with more talented managers.
+In equilibrium, a firm earns lower profit, matches with a more talented manager if the director has higher reputational concerns, the firm has weaker governance, the director’s ability is more uncertain or the product market is more volatile.
+When compared with models of positive assortative matching, each manager is overpaid and each firm earns less profit even there is only one weakly governed firm.
+This is caused by the externality of weak corporate governance which induces every firm to overpay its manager when competing for scarce managerial talent.

 Positive Feedback Trading, Short Sale Constraints, and IPO Underpricing: Theory and Empirical Evidence, 2014, with Ming Guo, coming soon.